jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 * `-t` means "allocate a terminal."
 * `-i` means "connect stdin to the terminal."

-<!SLIDE printonly>
+---
+class: extra-details

-# Specifying a custom detach sequence
+## Specifying a custom detach sequence

 * You don't like `^P^Q`?
 No problem!
 * You can change the sequence with `docker run --detach-keys`.